redhat-developer-adoption-emea/cloud-native-developer-series-guides/app-health.md

 only if the check can establish a connection.
 TCP socket check is ideal for applications that do not start listening until initialization is complete.

-Let's add health probes to the microservices deployed so far.
+Let's add health probes to the Catalog service deployed so far.

 ####  Explore Health REST Endpoints